-Our goal at Semantic University is to make it easy for anyone to get started with the Semantic Web and related semantic technologies.
-The content will start from the beginning, introducing vocabulary and concepts with each lesson and hands-on training online.
+Our goal at Semantic University is to make it easy for anyone to get started with Semantic Web technologies and methodologies.
+The content starts from the beginning, introduces vocabulary and concepts with each lesson and offers hands-on training online.
 However, we’re not going to stop with beginner material.
-There are gaps in existing literature and documentation that need to be filled.
-We’re going to include badly missing comparisons with other, modern data trends, including NoSQL databases and big data systems.
+We provide comprehensive training and documentation of Semantic Web technologies.
+We include comparisons with other, modern data trends, including NoSQL databases and big data systems.

-Semantic technologies don't refer to a single technology, but rather to a side variety of tools and technologies that have to do with meaning.
-Some focus on structure, some on text, and some on intelligence.
+Semantic technologies don't refer to a single technology, but rather to a variety of technologies (and best practices) related to knowledge representation, semantic data integration based on “meaning,” and access to integrated data.
+Other technologies focus on structure, text processing, or intelligence.

 Once you've understood the basics of Semantic Web technologies and how they can be combined with other semantic technologies you can start to really appreciate real-world semantic applications.

-This set of lessons is an introduction to RDF, the core data model of the Semantic Web and the foundation of all other Semantic Web technologies.
+This set of lessons is an introduction to W3C Resource Description Framework (RDF), the core data model of the Semantic Web and the foundation of all other Semantic Web technologies.

-This set of lessons is an introduction to OWL and an introduction to RDF Schema (RDFS).
+This set of lessons is an introduction to the W3C Web Ontology Language (OWL) and an introduction to RDF Schema (RDFS).

-This set of lessons is an introduction to SPARQL, the Semantic Web query language.
+This set of lessons is an introduction to W3C SPARQL Protocol and RDF Query Language (SPARQL), the Semantic Web query language.